ebryn/ember-model/README.md

 To test Ember Model run `npm install` to install build dependencies, `bower install` to install the runtime dependencies and `grunt test` to execute the test suite headlessly via phantomjs.

+If you prefer to run tests in a browser, you may start a development server using `grunt develop`.
+Tests are available at http://localhost:8000/tests

 ## Who's using Ember Model?